What is Cupping Therapy?

 Gliding Cups

 Cupping therapy is a gentle suction pulling away tension and pressure from tight and painful muscles or areas of the body.
 Afterwards it feels like you have just received a deep tissue massage.
+Dr Axe explains more about the therapy here.

 Typically with massage you press into the tissues, whereas cupping is the opposite where you pull the tissues up.